Aliyev wins third term as president of Azerbaijan

 Azerbaijan's oil boom, the product of a BP-led consortium that exports Caspian Sea oil to ships in the Mediterranean Sea, raised living standards and boosted the mainly Muslim country's clout to court Western powers.

-But the average monthly salary is 500 manats (375 pounds), and few Azeris can afford the boutiques and five-star hotels in Baku.
+But the average monthly salary is 500 manats ($600), and few Azeris can afford the boutiques and five-star hotels in Baku.

 "I want changes in our country.
 This government led by Ilham Aliyev has been ruling Azerbaijan for a long time," said Anchar Gasanly, 19, a student.